 3. Use Warm Water to Cleanse Yourself

 The area between your vagina and rectum can be sore and difficult to clean.
-Wash it gently with warm water to prevent infection.
+Wash it gently with warm water to prevent an infection.

-4. Sitz Bath
+4. Take a Sitz Bath

 A sitz bath is when you sit in a few inches of warm water every day, especially after bowel movements.
 This will help reduce soreness around the vagina.

 Ample rest and good sleep are primary needs for a mother.
 A newborn needs to be fed every three hours, cleaned and comforted.
 It is practically impossible for you to sleep for 7-8 hours at a stretch.
 Change your sleep pattern.
 The thumb rule is “When the baby is asleep, you sleep too”.
 Ensure that your baby’s bed is close to yours.
 It saves energy and time.
 Do not take on any extra responsibilities apart from attending to your baby in the first few weeks.
 These duties could leave you exhausted.
 Do not try to entertain visitors who want to visit you and the baby if it becomes too tiring.
-Try to pump milk and introduce the bottle after the first few weeks, especially at night, so that your spouse can share the responsibility of feeding and you can have some uninterrupted sleep.

 7. Stay Hydrated